Alan Price: Controversy over "Rising Sun" credit

-When interviewed in 2009, John Steel described broad participation by members of the Animals in the arrangement of this traditional work, for instance, with Hilton Valentine developing the characteristic guitar arpeggio, Eric Burdon rewriting the usual female fallen protagonist as a man, and John Steel adopting his drum-pattern from Jimmy Smith's "Walk On The Wild Side".
+When interviewed in 2009, John Steel described broad participation by members of the Animals in the arrangement of this traditional work, for instance, with Hilton Valentine developing the characteristic guitar arpeggio, Eric Burdon rewriting the usual female fallen protagonist as a man, and John Steel adopting his drum-pattern from Jimmy Smith's "Walk on the Wild Side".
 Likewise, all band members in that 2009 interview—Steel, Burdon, and Valentine—expressed uniform harsh judgment regarding Price's departure from the group while holding all songwriting royalty proceeds from their biggest hit.
 Valentine described the matter, thus:We were in a rehearsal studio in London when [manager] Mike Jefferey came in and said [Rising Sun] was too long to put "Trad[itional].
 Arranged by"... with all our names on the record[,] indicating that an actual division of the royalties would be later sorted.
 Burdon then expressed, "Can you believe that we were so naïve?
 Well... we were", noting that all in the group needed the income, but that he guessed that "Alan... felt he needed it more than anyone else".
 Valentine then noted that in 1965,One day...
 Pricey up and left the band.
 He didn’t give any notice.
 [Valentine then notes] that Chas [Chandler] said, 'He must’ve got his first royalty cheque.'
 We were five guys from Newcastle.
 We were all buddies and we started to realise we were getting ripped off by everybody and his mother, but to be ripped off within the group, our circle—it was a bit sad.
 According to the writer of the Uncut piece, "Price refused to talk" to them about the making of "Rising Sun".

 The Alan Price Set

 The Alan Price Set in 1966.
 Clockwise from bottom centre: Alan Price, Roy Mills, Steve Gregory, John Walters, Rod Slade, Clive Burrows.

 Price formed the Alan Price Set in 1965, with the line-up of Price, Clive Burrows (baritone saxophone), Steve Gregory (tenor saxophone), John Walters (trumpet), Peter Kirtley (guitar), Rod "Boots" Slade (bass) and "Little" Roy Mills (drums).
-In the same year, he appeared in the film Don't Look Back which featured Bob Dylan on tour in the UK.